 This work featured two primary, and unambiguous, results:

 - Greenland melt and runoff has increased steadily since the mid-18th century, coinciding closely with the onset of post-industrial Arctic warming;

 - Over the last few decades, Greenland runoff surpassed the range of natural variability.
 Current levels of Greenland melt and runoff are unprecedented over at least the last three- to four-hundred years.

 Furthermore, our results demonstrate that further warming across Greenland will result in accelerated contributions to global sea-level rise, due to a nonlinear sensitivity in Greenland melting to atmospheric temperature.

 An ongoing interest is the reconstruction of Arctic sea ice variability.
 This is an extremely challenging problem, for which little knowledge exists prior to ca. 20th century observations.

-Recent work by Ali Criscitiello (Canadian Ice Core Laboratory, U. Alberta), recently accepted for publication, is pioneering the use of ice core geochemical records to understand Canadian Arctic polynya variability.
+Recent work by Ali Criscitiello (Canadian Ice Core Laboratory, U. Alberta), recently published in JGR Oceans, is pioneering the use of ice core geochemical records to understand Canadian Arctic polynya variability.

 - Trusel, L. D., Das, S. B., Osman, M., et al.: Nonlinear rise in Greenland runoff in response to post-industrial Arctic Warming, Nature, 564, 104–108, 2018.